NativeScript/docs/content/project-structure/tsconfig-json.md

 title: tsconfig.json
 ---

+Projects using TypeScript use the `tsconfig.json` to control the TypeScript compilation.
+Our templates ship with curated default values, however if you need to, you can fine-tune the [compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

-The `tsconfig.json` file is present only in TypeScript projects.
-It contains the options for the `tsc` CLI.
-You can fine-tune the transpilation process by configuring the various [compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
-For more information about tsconfig.json, see the official [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+For more information see the official [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 ```json
 {